 Most doctors don’t get to do more than one year of postgraduate training, and thousands of doctors trained in sub-Saharan Africa have left to practice elsewhere.
 While every health professional is a necessary part of making any health system work, doctors are necessary to manage more complex patients, stay on top of the medical literature, and help to keep medical teams organized.
 Unfortunately, there simply aren’t enough doctors and they are rarely able to get the training they need to do all of these things.

-Unfortunately, our funding streams have prematurely and unexpectedly been reduced at a time when we are needing to add more residents to cover the program’s ongoing expenses.
+Throughout the developed world, the government pays for all costs of postgraduate medical training.
+Here in Kenya, only a handful of doctors every year are able to get government sponsorship and those who do get sponsored do not always get enough to cover all of their tuition and living expenses.
 We are trying to develop long-term funding strategies, but Family Medicine is still mostly unknown in Kenya and it will take time for our graduates to trickle out and help people understand how family doctors can help build better systems wherever they are.
-We have worked from the beginning to ensure that residents are paid a monthly stipend throughout their training so that they can focus on their education.
+We want to ensure that residents are paid throughout their training so that they can focus on their education; to continue, we need your support.

 Pictured: Rising 3rd-year residents along with faculty in May 2018